How to Buy Diamonds in South Africa: Complete 2026 Guide

 Step 2: Understand the 4Cs of Diamond Quality

 Cut determines how well a diamond reflects light and is the single biggest factor affecting beauty.
-GIA grades cut from Excellent/Ideal to Poor.
-Always prioritise cut quality — a well-cut diamond will appear more brilliant and larger than a poorly cut stone of equal carat weight.
-ProDiam manufactures all diamonds to GIA ideal-cut specification, the highest grade available.
+GIA grades cut from Excellent down to Poor.
+Always prioritise cut quality, a well-cut diamond will appear more brilliant and larger than a poorly cut stone of equal carat weight.
+GIA Excellent is the highest cut grade available, and the one to insist on for a round brilliant centre stone.

 Clarity measures the presence of internal inclusions and surface blemishes.
 GIA grades clarity from Flawless (FL) to Included (I3).
-For the best value, aim for VS2 (Very Slightly Included 2) or SI1 (Slightly Included 1) — inclusions at these grades are not visible to the naked eye, but the price is significantly lower than higher clarity grades.
+For value, aim for VS2 (Very Slightly Included 2) or SI1 (Slightly Included 1), inclusions at these grades are not visible to the naked eye, but the price is significantly lower than higher clarity grades.

-Best value sweet spot: For most buyers, a round brilliant diamond with Excellent/Ideal cut, G-H colour, VS2-SI1 clarity offers the optimal balance of beauty and value.
-This is exactly what ProDiam specialises in — GIA ideal-cut diamonds at unbeatable prices.
+The sweet-spot specification: For most buyers, a round brilliant diamond with Excellent/Ideal cut, G-H colour, VS2-SI1 clarity offers the optimal balance of beauty and brilliance.
+This is exactly what Prodiam specialises in as a master cutting house, GIA Excellent-cut diamonds finished and supplied direct from the maker.

 Step 3: Insist on GIA Certification